Demo-Pro-Dev/sap/README.md

 ## Before you get started:

-* Focus on understanding concepts, not memorizing syntax
+* Focus on understanding concepts, not memorizing syntax.
-* Practice SQL basics — this helps a lot in ABAP
+* Practice SQL basics.
-* Don’t worry if ABAP feels unfamiliar at first
+* Don’t worry if ABAP feels unfamiliar at first.

 ## Contributing